FionaMacNeill/portfolio-v2/content/authors/fiona/_index.md

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---
 I am a habitual problem solver and a resolute defender of accessibility.
-I want to make human-computer interaction better for everybody, whether those interactions are in the pursuit of learning or doing.
+I make everyday interactions better, whether in the pursuit of learning or doing.

-I enjoy unpicking complex problems and collaborating with the people who want to solve them.
+I enjoy immersing myself in complexity and collaborating with people who want to discover more to reach clarity and make impactful change.